quintype/quintype-amp/readme.md

 - ### Notes:

+  - Please maintain the `Custom Styling` table below, if there are any changes in the component, update it here as well
   - You can't directly copy and paste scripts for amp components in the library.
 Because `<script async custom-element="amp-access" src="https://cdn.ampproject.org/v0/amp-access-0.1.js"></script>` has boolean attribute `async`.
 React changes `async` (any boolean attr) to `async="true"`, which fails amp validation (see issue https://github.com/facebook/react/issues/9230).
 The workaround is to give `async=""` for JS and `async={undefined}` for TS
   - you might get warning `Warning: componentWillMount has been renamed, and is not recommended for use.`.
 This is an issue with react-helmet (See issue https://github.com/nfl/react-helmet/issues/499)